Eutherin/adriftus-resources/README.md

     Then press Enter/Return

-Copy/Move the file "Aurora_Pack.zip" into the ".minecraft/resourcepacks" folder (you don't need to extract it!).
+Copy/Move the file "adriftus-resources.zip" into the ".minecraft/resourcepacks" folder (you don't need to extract it!).